SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 He blinked.
 His pen dipped again into the inkwell.
 "You'll need to provide evidence you've severed tribal relations.
 Can you do that?"

 I nodded.
-The words I carried inside—*I severed nothing.
-They severed me*—stayed behind my teeth.
+The words I carried inside, *I severed nothing.
+They severed me*, stayed behind my teeth.

 "And you've been deemed competent by the Department of the Interior?"